 |REST does not have specific security measures.
 Instead, security measures depend on the protocol used for communication.||Soap has its own security standards.|

-Below are some tips that come in handy while generating URI for web services:
+The following are some of the best tips that come in handy while generating URI for web services:

 - Always use plural names while defining resources on the server.